 Results reveal that first responders who arrived at Ground Zero within the first two days are at the highest risk for poor lung function.
 Study authors note that smoke and dust levels were at their highest during this time.

-The study finds 586 workers (3.3%) have developed COPD so far, with those arriving earlier at the site at greater risk.
+As of 2021, the study found that 586 workers (3.3%) have developed COPD, with those arriving earlier at the site at greater risk.
 Specifically, those working at Ground Zero right away have a 30-percent higher risk of developing COPD than those who worked there later on.
 The results remained the same even after accounting for people who smoke tobacco and those who are obese.

 Moreover, one in four patients diagnosed with COPD are lifetime non-smokers.
 About 40 percent of rescue workers with COPD also had symptoms of asthma, a condition known as asthma-COPD overlap or ACO.